yesme/protobuf-parser/README.md

 For the one who wants to provide Protocol Buffer implementation, or provide Service implementation, please take a look at <code>sampleparser/SampleParser.java</code> - it's a sample shows how to use it.

+In order to test the compatibility with protoc (Google's Protocol Buffer Compiler), run the following command:

+    make testprotos

+In order to test the current parser, run the following commands.
+It will translate the input proto file into [AST (Abstract Syntax Tree)](http://en.wikipedia.org/wiki/Abstract_syntax_tree).

+    make testparsersimple  # simply test if the parser works make testparserverbose # run the parser and print out the AST

 For any question, please feel free to mail jacky.chao.wang@gmail.com for more information.